PatrickCarollo/aws-microservice-cicd-iac/README.md

 Infrastructure setup for AWS Lambda microservice API and Codepipeline CI/CD.

-## Brief Architectural Outline
+## Architectural Overview
 This project as-is, manages and deploys serverless application and infrastructure with an included CI/CD process.
 It uses AWS Serverless to deploy initial core microservice such as; API Gateway endpoint and Lambda Proxy Integration, Lambda Function setup defining compute architecture and environment variables.
-As is, the project associates microservice resources to corresponding CI/CD resources using unique IDs in resource name that are passed to stack to Stack via Cloudformation Outputs and Importvalues.
+As is, the project associates microservice resources to corresponding CI/CD resources using unique IDs in resource name that are passed to stack to Stack via Cloudformation Outputs and ImportValues.
 A python script "cicd-deploy-tool.py" initiates setup of the CI/CD infrastructure; it fetches IAM roles for Stack creation, initiates S3 for storing source code of Codepipeline custom actions and defines the input parameters of the Stack.
 The CI/CD Infrastructure consists of Codepipeline and it's stages:
  Source Stage- The source of the pipeline where it will be detecting code changes.
 This can be conditionaly set to an existing